DaniloCadeddu/Man-VS-Villacidro/README.md

 # Man-VS-Villacidro
 Just a game made with Python

--Open your terminal
+# How to run it

--Clone the repository with git
+- Install Python and Pygame

--Install pygame and python
+- Clone the repository

--In the project folder use "python './Man VS Villacidro.py' "
+- Run the Python script inside the project folder